maryambkhan/dsgn270-a1/README.md

 * As a parent i want to buy a bicycle so that i can teach my child how to ride bicycle.

-* As a student i want to buy notebook so i can write my notes.
+* As a customer i want to cancel my order so i can get refund.

 * As a gamer i want to buy playstation5 so i can play the latest games.